 Dr Christopher Rentsch

-He was also awarded a Postgraduate Diploma in Advanced Quantitative Research Methods with Distinction from LSHTM in 2017.
+Alongside a PhD, I was awarded a Postgraduate Diploma in Advanced Quantitative Research Methods with Distinction.

-Christopher is a co-organiser for the Practical Pharmacoepidemiology short course at LSHTM.
-He also teaches Advanced Statistical Methods in Epidemiology as a distance learning tutor.
+I also teach Advanced Statistical Methods in Epidemiology as a distance learning tutor.

-As an active member of EHR Research Groups at LSHTM and Yale University, Christopher performs methodological and applied pharmacoepidemiological research using some of the largest EHR-based clinical and genetic cohorts in the world today.
+As an active member of Electronic Health Record (EHR) Research Groups at LSHTM and the US Department of Veterans Affairs, I perform research using some of the largest clinical and genetic cohorts in the world today.

 During the coronavirus pandemic, my research has focused on investigating potential pharmacotherapies for prevention and treatment of COVID-19, identifying disparities from testing to mortality, and quantifying excess risks for long-term outcomes among COVID-19 survivors.